cmmedoro/CharBERT-main/README.md

 # Neural Contextual Embedding: CharBERT study and extensions

-This repository contains resources of the following [COLING 2020](https://www.coling2020.org) paper and the notebook for reproducing the experiments of our work.
+This repository contains resources of the following [COLING 2020](https://www.coling2020.org) paper and the notebook (CharBERT_experiments) for reproducing the experiments of our work.

 ## Models